chrplr/openlexicon/databases/README.md

 ----

-## Usage
+## Note

-The `.tsv` and `.csv` files are plain text files that can be easily imported in to R, MATLAB or Python, or even [opened with Excel](https://rievent.zendesk.com/hc/en-us/articles/360000029172-FAQ-How-do-I-open-a-tsv-file-in-Excel-).
+Most databases are provided in form of `.tsv` or `.csv` files (tab-separated-values or comma-separated-values).
+These are plain text files which can be easily imported in to R, MATLAB or Python, or even [opened with Excel](https://rievent.zendesk.com/hc/en-us/articles/360000029172-FAQ-How-do-I-open-a-tsv-file-in-Excel-).
 Check out our [script examples](../scripts/README.md).

+The source tables from most databases can be downloaded from <http://lexique.org/databases.zip> (They take up too much disk space (>100MB) to be included in [Openlexicon's github repository](https://github.com/chrplr/openlexicon)).

 If you want to contribute, by adding a database, or just sending some corrections, please contact `christophe@pallier.org` and `boris.new@gmail.com`